 cosmetic and skincare products: means a substance or preparation intended for placement in contact with any external part of the human body including the mucous membranes of the oral cavity and the teeth.

-cultural control: means the management of pests and diseases by manipulation of the production system or production practices e.g. cultivation, heat, pruning, cover crops, and resistant varieties.
+cultural control: means the management of pests and diseases by manipulation of the production system or production practices e.g. cultivation, heat, light, nutrient, agitation, pruning, cover crops, and resistant varieties.

 feed ration: means a feed allowance for an animal in any given period of a day or longer.